 Banda Logawa, M.A.Sc., P.Eng, joined BKL in 2017 after completing his graduate studies in Mechanical Engineering, specializing in Architectural Acoustics.
 He was part of the Acoustics and Noise Research Group at University of British Columbia with a research focus on the acoustics of mass timber buildings.

-After receiving his master’s degree, Banda has worked as an acoustical consultant on projects in a wide range of sectors, including residential, education, port facilities, transportation, and water.
+Since joining BKL, Banda has worked as an acoustical consultant on environmental and architectural acoustic projects in a wide range of sectors, including residential, healthcare, education, port facilities, and transportation.

 Banda is well-versed in architectural and environmental acoustical design principles, sound and vibration measurements, and sound prediction models.
 He is proficient with software such as Cadna/A, CATT-Acoustic, INSUL, WinMLS, EASERA, and SAMURAI.
 He also has extensive experience working with various noise and vibration measurement equipment.